-- If a release of TRU mixed waste has occurred, the emergency will be managed as a potential radiological release, and radiological control measures will determine the activities that can be performed safely, which may include the following: - The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards.

-- 2. The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Prior to the re-entry following an event involving containers that are managed as TRU mixed waste, a Radiological Work Permit (RWP) will be prepared. - 4.
+- If a release of TRU mixed waste has occurred, the emergency will be managed as a potential radiological release, and radiological control measures will determine the activities that can be performed safely, which may include the following: - 17 1.
+The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 3.
+Prior to the re-entry following an event involving containers that are managed as TRU mixed waste, a Radiological Work Permit (RWP) will be prepared. - 4.
 During the re-entry phase, the extent of radiological contamination will be determined.
 This information is used by the RCRA Emergency Coordinator to determine an appropriate course of action to recover the area. - 5.
 During the recovery phase, the necessary resources to conduct decontamination and/or overpacking operations will be used as needed. - 6.
 Prior to returning the affected area and/or equipment to normal activities, the RCRA Emergency Coordinator will determine if additional measures are required by the RCRA Contingency Plan (e.g., characterization and disposal of contaminated media). - 7.
-The recovery phase will include activities (e.g., placing the waste material in another container, vacuuming the waste material, overpacking or plugging/patching the affected waste container(s), decontaminating or covering the affected area), as specified in the RWP, to minimize the spread of contamination to other areas. - 8.
-The RWPs and other administrative controls will provide protective measures to help ensure that new hazardous constituents will not be added during decontamination activities.
+The recovery phase will include activities (e.g., placing the waste material in another container, vacuuming the waste material, overpacking or plugging/patching the affected waste container(s), decontaminating or covering the affected area), as specified in the RWP, to minimize the spread of contamination to other areas.